Police suspect man killed New York girl he met on Instagram and shared photos of her body online

 The girl's family said in a statement to Fox News: “Bianca, age 17, was a talented artist, a loving sister, daughter, and cousin, and a wonderful young girl, taken from us all too soon.
 She is now looking down on us, as she joins her cat, Belle, in heaven.”

-Police are investigating the case as a murder and attempted suicide, Lt.
-Bryan Coromato said, according to WNBC.
+Police were investigating the case as a murder and attempted suicide, Lt.
+Bryan Coromato said, WNBC reported.

 Utica Police said in a statement to Fox News: “With respect to their relationship, it was learned that the two had met on the social media platform Instagram approximately two months ago.
 They utilized this as a means of communication primarily, and their relationship progressed into a personally intimate one.
 They had spent time together, and were acquainted with each other’s families.”